The 12 stains of Christmas

 We bet you'll be able to guess at least seven of them!

-The festive season is slowly creeping up on us, and that means plenty of parties, unscheduled family drop-ins and late nights spent in front of a roaring fire.
+The festive season is still in full swing and that means plenty of parties, unscheduled family drop-ins and late nights spent in front of a roaring fire.
 But with all the excitement comes an inevitable increase in spills and stains caused by one too many glasses of brandy, overexcited pets and hyperactive children.

 1. Chocolate